Conversation Builder quick start

 - Log into the Conversational Cloud.

-- On the left sidebar, click the bot icon ("Manage conversational AI and bots").
+- On the left sidebar, click the bot icon ("Conversational AI").

 - In the Conversational AI dashboard, click Conversation Builder.

 - Click New Bot in the upper-right corner.

 - In the dialog that appears, specify the following:

 - Name: Enter a unique name, such as "Hello World."

 - Bot Group: Leave this unset.